About the Onkyo TX-NR686

 - Remote Control: You can operate general control functions (play/stop, control the volume, select the input source, etc.) from your compatible smartphone or tablet.

 - Source Device Playback: Operation of connected products (like a Blu-Ray player or TV) that are connected to the receiver via HDMI.

-- Streaming Audio: Lets you play audio from built-in music streaming services (such as Pandora, Spotify, TIDAL, etc), the music library on your Apple iOS or Android device, and your Windows PC or other DLNA-compatible server.
+- Streaming Audio: Lets you play audio from select streaming music apps (such as Amazon, Pandora, Tidal), the music library on your Apple iOS or Android device, and your Windows PC or other DLNA-compatible server.
 You can also access music from Bluetooth and USB source devices.

 - Multiroom Audio: Provides control over Zone 2 and wireless multiroom audio (such as FlareConnect by Blackfire).